 Flexible working: an introduction

 Flexible working is a way of staggering, sharing or breaking up the traditional nine-to-five work routine in order to improve work-life balance.
-Flexible working can also help you maintain a balance if you care for a child or another adult.
+Flexible working can also help an employee maintain a balance if they care for a child or another adult, although there is no requirement to be a care giver to make an application for flexible working.

 Flexible working is beneficial to business because it can help employers retain staff and improve staff productivity.